Elbow Injuries and Treatments

 - Golfer’s elbow (medial epicondylitis)

 - Elbow joint pain

 The elbow joint is a hinge joint formed by the humerus (upper arm) bone and the ulna and radius (lower arm) bones.
 While the elbow is primarily stabilized by the ulnar collateral ligament on the inside of the joint, one of the most common elbow injuries — tennis elbow — affects the outer side of the elbow.

 Bursitis, tendonitis and fractures of the humerus, ulna and radius can also all affect the elbow joint’s function and stability.

 Thankfully, elbow surgeries are not typically necessary to treat most elbow injuries.
 If you require surgery, however, one of our elbow specialists will talk you through all of your treatment options.
 One procedure we perform often is the Tommy John surgery on the ulnar collateral ligament.
-To learn more about this procedure, please see the module below.
+For some chronic or traumatic injuries, total elbow replacement surgery may be required.